-Credit line Credit Period Interest rate Repayment method \$400,000 Seven years from the date of first drawdown In accordance with the two-year time deposit interest rate of Chunghwa Post Co., Ltd. plus/minus, and the actual interest rate shall not be lower than 1.15%.
-After the grace period expires, the principal shall be paid back in monthly \$200,000 Seven years from the date of first drawdown In accordance with the two- year time deposit interest rate of Chunghwa Post Co., Ltd. plus/minus, and the actual interest rate shall not be lower than 1.15%.
-After the grace period expires, the principal shall be paid back in monthly
+Credit line Credit Period Interest rate Repayment method In accordance with the two- Three-year grace period. year time deposit interest rate After the grace period \$400,000 Seven years from the date of Chunghwa Post Co., Ltd. expires, the principal shall \$400,000 of first drawdown plus/minus, and the actual be paid back in monthly interest rate shall not be lower equal installments. than 1.4%.
+In accordance with the two- Three-year grace period. year time deposit interest rate After the grace period \$200,000 Seven years from the date of Chunghwa Post Co., Ltd. expires, the principal shall \$200,000 of first drawdown plus/minus, and the actual be paid back in monthly interest rate shall not be lower equal installments. than 1.4%.